joy1314/joy1314.github.io/index.md

 My name is Jing Xu (Joy).
 I am a master student under the supervision of Prof. Han Zhang in [Data intelligence laboratory], [Nankai University].
 I am interested in developing tools for biological sequences classification or annotation.
-Before that, I got my Bachelor degree in automation in [Nankai University].
+Before that, I got my Bachelor degree in [Nankai University].

 ### Education experience